mantidproject/mantid/Code/Mantid/docs/source/algorithms/Fit-v1.rst

 This is a generic algorithm for fitting data in a Workspace with a function.
 The workspace must have the type supported by the algorithm.
-Currently supported types are: :ref:`MatrixWorkspace <MatrixWorkspace>` for fitting with a `IFunction1D <http://www.mantidproject.org/IFunction1D>`_ and `IMDWorkspace <http://www.mantidproject.org/IMDWorkspace>`_ for fitting with `IFunctionMD <http://www.mantidproject.org/IFunctionMD>`_.
+Currently supported types are: :ref:`MatrixWorkspace <MatrixWorkspace>` for fitting with a IFunction1D and :ref:`MDWorkspace <MDWorkspace>` for fitting with IFunctionMD.
 After Function and InputWorkspace properties are set the algorithm may decide that it needs more information from the caller to locate the fitting data.
 For example, if a spectrum in a MatrixWorkspace is to be fit with a 1D function it will need to know at least the index of that spectrum.
 To request this information Fit dynamically creates relevant properties which the caller can set.
 Note that the dynamic properties depend both on the workspace and the function.
 For example, the data in a MatrixWorkspace can be fit with a 2D function.
 In this case all spectra will be used in the fit and